-We were part of a larger group of award recipients, all of whom have done amazing things to help protect the environment around Lake Simcoe.
+We were part of a larger group of conservation award recipients, all of whom have done amazing things to help protect the environment around Lake Simcoe.
 Our own staff member Aileen Barclay also received an award for her work outside of the Trust in educating people about importance of our natural world and how to conserve it though social media.
 We never leave our “work” at the office… we can’t help it, we love what we do!

-Watch the project video here.
+Watch the project video for the grassland restoration we received the conservation award for here.